-WaterNSW reported the occurrence of marine algal blooms, Trichodesmium sp., in January, February and March 2023 at Wollongong and Shellharbour.
-Marine algae advisories were issued on the Beachwatch and Water NSW websites.
+Water NSW reported a caution alert for a marine algae bloom, Trichodesmium sp., in December 2023 at Belmore Basin in Wollongong.
+Marine algae advisories were issued on the Water NSW website.

 The appearance of marine algae is sometimes mistaken for sewage contamination or oil slicks, due to a strong odour and red or brown discolouration in the water caused by the blooms.